johnmaguire/Cardinal/README.md

 **Note:** Make sure you have `libssl-dev` and `libffi-dev` installed on Debian (or the equivelant package for your distro) or installation of some dependencies may not work correctly.

-After installation, simply type `./cardinal.py`.
+After installation, simply type `./cardinal.py config/config.json` (change `config/config.json` to your config location).

 ## Writing Plugins